 Submission.
 All contributions should be submitted in electronic form, as a pre-formatted Microsoft Word .doc file or .docx file.
 Upload through the Journal's ScholarOne website: https://mc04.manuscriptcentral.com/iass_journal.

 Copyright Declaration.
 The copyright for a Technical Paper or Project Description usually remains with the author(s), but they may elect to assign the copyright to the IASS.
-As a prerequisite for publication, a completed and signed IASS Copyright Declaration must be submitted to the IASS Secretariat.
+As a prerequisite for publication, a completed and signed IASS License Agreement/Copyright Declaration must be submitted to the IASS Secretariat.
 This form may be downloaded here or from the ScholarOne website.
-A scanned version of the completed form may be uploaded to the ScholarOne website or emailed to the Associate Editor or the completed form may be sent by fax or mail to the IASS Secretariat.
+A scanned version of the completed form may be uploaded to the ScholarOne website or emailed to the Associate Editor or the completed form may be sent by fax to the IASS Secretariat.
 (This form also provides for election of options for the Gold Route open-access and/or fast track publication, see below.)

 Reviewing.
 All material submitted for publication shall be evaluated as to editorial and technical content by a rigorous peer review process that enlists member and non-members of the Editorial Committee.
 The Editor-in-Chief, in consultation with the Editorial Committee, reserves the right to accept or reject any manuscript.
 Typically, the review process provides constructive suggestions for revisions of manuscripts to render them acceptable for publication.